mahajh12/Egypt-Artifact-Bot/README.md

 ```

----

-## Notes

-- Site scraping logic is specific to how `globalegyptianmuseum.org` structures its HTML — if that changes, this breaks.
-- Only basic NLP done here; no deep contextual rewriting.
-- Chatbot works off keywords — no semantic search yet.

----

 ## My Goal for this project

 Wanted to build something tangible to develop a simple bot and create a project about connecting with real cultural data, seeing how far Python alone can go in making static artifacts interactive.